-The typical manufacturer’s warranty for a laptop runs for a single year.
-This means you’re covered against defects with your computer for one year.
-After that, all types of repairs and malfunctions become your responsibility and your expense to deal with.
+The typical manufacturer’s warranty for a laptop lasts for a single year.
+This means you’re covered against manufacturing defects with your computer for one year.
+After that, repairs and malfunctions become your responsibility and your expense to deal with.
 Additionally, manufacturer warranties are limited; they rarely cover accidental damage from drops and spills.

 So, if you use a laptop for work, to run complex programming or play games, chances are that you plan on upgrading every three years.
 And you probably want your laptop to be protected during that time, right?